-Anyone having vaginal or frontal sex needs to take daily PrEP at least six days a week.
-This is to make sure PrEP levels are high enough in these tissues to provide protection.
+Anyone having vaginal or frontal sex needs to take PrEP at least six days a week and to wait six days after starting.
+This is so PrEP levels are high enough to provide protection.

 2:1:1 dosing can only be used for anal sex.